Minor Festivals & Fasts

 2. Gifts to the poor (matanot l’evyonim)

 More than just generic charity (see below), these gifts are given to someone in need on the day of Purim itself.
 I am happy to accept donations of cash in person which I will distribute locally on Purim.
-Alternatively, there are a number of organisations who offer an online matanot l’evyonim service, including the United Synagogue by clicking here] or GIFT by texting “LOTS22 £10” to 70191 (the charge will appear on your phone bill).
+Alternatively, there are a number of organisations who offer an online matanot l’evyonim service, including the United Synagogue by clicking here or through a texting service by GIFT by texting “PURIM23 £10” to 70191 (the charge will appear on your phone bill).

 In addition, Purim is a special time to be generous and those who would like to give to other charities which may not technically be matanot l’evyonim are encouraged to do so, particularly prioritising this over extravagant mishloach manot (see below).